quorten/quorten-bpc/dumunit/README.md

 programming language independent testing, chances are you want standard format test data to be fed from a source independent of the programming language, i.e. standard input on UART serial communications.
-A simple protocol extension allows a test harness to feed in the test data upon request.
+A smart general-purpose solution to allow this would be to add multiple UART serial communication channels, or multiplex them over a single physical serial communication channel via SLIP encapsulation or similar.
+However, if you would like a standard input and standard output communication channel without implementing a full SLIP stack, then a simple protocol extension allows a test harness to feed in the test data upon request.
 Request data length and response data length are the keys.